wjholden/Advent-of-Code-2015/README.md

 * Lifetime annotations might be necessary when mutating hash maps in a function.
 * The `memoize` library was not as effortless as `@cache` in Python.
 * [Rayon](https://docs.rs/rayon/latest/rayon/), on the other hand, is amazing!
 You should be able to replace `iter` with `par_iter` for easy parallelization.
+* `String` and `&str` probably made my day 11 solution significantly slower than it would have been on a byte array.
+Maybe next time you have a string problem like this, consider `Vec<u8>` for in-place character mutation.

 ## Documentation